 In many cases the amount of pressure from the water supply to the sprinkler varies.
-Water pressure can be impacted by everything from the sprinkler’s location in your yard, to other appliances in use at the same time the system is running.
+Everything from the sprinkler’s location in your yard, to other appliances in use at the same time the system is running, can impact water pressure.

 How Do I Know if I Need Pressure Regulating Sprinklers?

 When the system is running and the pressure is too high, you’ll often see what is referred to as “fogging” or “misting” This is caused by fine water droplets that are so small they remain suspended in the air or are carried away by the wind.
 These water droplets are ultimately wasted because they quickly evaporate or, if carried by wind, fall on hardscapes and other structures.

 Are Pressure Regulating Sprinklers More Expensive Than Regular Sprinklers?